WentianZhang-ML/wentianzhang-ml.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am studying for my master's degree at the Computer Vision Institute, Shenzhen University, under the supervision of Prof.[Feng Liu](https://scholar.google.com/citations?user=45uLWocAAAAJ) and Prof.[Linlin Shen](https://scholar.google.com/citations?user=AZ_y9HgAAAAJ).
-Besides, I am an intern at Jarvis Lab, Tencent.
-My major research interests include Self-supervised Learning, Anomaly Detection and Graph Embedding.
+I have got my master's degree at the Computer Vision Institute, Shenzhen University, under the supervision of Prof.[Feng Liu](https://scholar.google.com/citations?user=45uLWocAAAAJ) and Prof.[Linlin Shen](https://scholar.google.com/citations?user=AZ_y9HgAAAAJ).
+Besides, I was an intern at Jarvis Lab, Tencent.
+My major research interests include Self-supervised Learning, Anomaly Detection, and Generative Models.

 # 🔥 News
+- *2023.09*: &nbsp;🎉 Our paper (Dynamically Masked Discriminator for GANs) is accepted by **NeurIPS’2023**!
+- *2023.07*: &nbsp;🎉 Our paper (BoxDiff: Text-to-Image Synthesis with Training-Free Box-Constrained Diffusion) is accepted by **ICCV’2023**!
 - *2023.02*: &nbsp;🎉 Our paper (AdaptiveMix: Robust Feature Representation via Shrinking Feature Space.) is accepted by **CVPR’2023**!
 - *2023.02*: &nbsp;🎉 Our paper (NewsNet: A Novel Dataset for Hierarchical Temporal Segmentation.) is accepted by **CVPR’2023**!
 - *2022.09*: &nbsp; I am awarded the China National Scholarship.